S

 • One of the more interesting facts is that these sharks give birth via a method called ovoviviparity.
 This is a halfway method between egg-laying and live birth in which the eggs develop inside the mother’s body until they are ready to hatch.

-• These sharks appear to have several adaptations that make it more buoyant.
+• These sharks appear to have several adaptations that make them more buoyant.
 Whereas most sharks must generate lift while moving through the water to stop from sinking, the sixgill shark can simply glide upward without much effort.

 Sixgill Shark Classification and Scientific Name